What We Believe

 If you consider yourself a Christian and have not been baptized, we strongly recommend that you celebrate your relationship with Christ and the community of faith by being baptized.
 If you have recently become a follower of Christ, there is no reason to wait to be baptized.

-We’ll be having baptisms on Easter Sunday as part of our 9:00 and 11:00 am services.
 If you have additional questions, feel free to contact Paul Taylor.
 May God bless you in this decision.

 The Scriptures teach that all who receive Jesus Christ as their personal Lord and Savior immediately become members of the invisible, universal Church.
 If you are a member of the invisible, universal Church, and you have been led by God to fellowship with us at PBC, we recognize you as a member by virtue of your membership in the Church of Jesus Christ.
 We have no membership other than participation in the Body of Jesus Christ.